-The Council took full control over the joint venture during 2020/21 by buying First Base/Savill's 50% share of the LLP through a wholly owned company.
+The Council took full control over the joint venture during 2020/21 by buying First Base/Savill's 50% share of the LLP through a wholly owned company, Bridge Close Regeneration Nominee Company Limited.
 For the financial year ended 31st March 2021, the Council's share of the profit and loss account was a £19k loss.
-The balance sheet includes the Council's investment in the LLP, £11.802m as at 31st March 2021.
+The balance sheet includes the Council's and nominee long term debtor in the LLP, £12.480m as at 31st March 2021.